CivicActions/agile-california/README.md

 Additionally we used [Ubuntu](http://www.ubuntu.com) (as the Docker Machine host operating system), [Docker](https://www.docker.com/products/docker-engine), [Docker Compose](https://www.docker.com/products/docker-compose), container operating systems (minimal [Debian](https://www.debian.org/)), [Apache httpd](https://httpd.apache.org/), [MariaDB](https://mariadb.org/), monitoring ([uptime](https://github.com/fzaninotto/uptime)), testing ([Selenium Builder](https://github.com/SeleniumBuilder/se-builder), [se-interpreter](https://github.com/Zarkonnen/se-interpreter)), deployment tools ([Docker Machine](https://www.docker.com/products/docker-machine), [AWS CLI](https://github.com/aws/aws-cli), [CloudFlare CLI](https://github.com/danielpigott/cloudflare-cli)), automation ([Jenkins](https://jenkins.io/), [Bowline](https://github.com/davenuman/bowline)), [PHP](https://secure.php.net/), PHP libraries ([Symfony](https://symfony.com/)) and frontend frameworks ([Bootstrap](https://getbootstrap.com/), [jQuery](https://jquery.com/), [Mapbox](https://www.mapbox.com/), [Datatables](https://datatables.net/)).

 j.
-We deployed the prototype to Amazon Web Services (AWS), a FedRAMP compliant IaaS provider, additionally CloudFlare was used for CDN, SSL and DNS automation.
+We deployed the prototype to Amazon Web Services (AWS), a FedRAMP compliant IaaS provider.
+Additionally, CloudFlare was used for CDN, SSL and DNS automation.

 k.
 End-to-end tests for mobile and desktop viewports were developed using the open-source [Selenium Builder](https://github.com/SeleniumBuilder/se-builder) testing framework.
-Tests run in fully managed Docker based [Google Chrome](https://hub.docker.com/r/selenium/standalone-chrome/) and [Mozilla Firefox](https://hub.docker.com/r/selenium/standalone-firefox/) Selenium driven browsers, and test profile and mapping functionality.
+Tests were run in fully managed Docker based [Google Chrome](https://hub.docker.com/r/selenium/standalone-chrome/) and [Mozilla Firefox](https://hub.docker.com/r/selenium/standalone-firefox/) Selenium driven browsers, to test our profile and mapping functionality.

 l.
 We used Jenkins to run the automated tests on each candidate deploy and notify us immediately on Slack if tests passed of failed.
 Tests were automated using the [se-interpreter](https://github.com/Zarkonnen/se-interpreter) runner and run in Firefox and Chrome browsers.

 m.
 We used an Infrastructure as Code (IaC) methodology to manage all infrastructure and configuration.
-Upon triggering a deploy with a Slack command Jenkins runs a [deploy script](https://github.com/CivicActions/agile-california/blob/master/bin/deploy) that creates a new "candidate" AWS EC2 server instance with Docker Machine, brings up Docker containers to host the site, installs the site software, runs the test suite and (if the tests pass) switches DNS to make the candidate live.
+Upon triggering a deploy with a Slack command, Jenkins runs a [deploy script](https://github.com/CivicActions/agile-california/blob/master/bin/deploy) that creates a new "candidate" AWS EC2 server instance with Docker Machine, brings up Docker containers to host the site, installs the site software, runs the test suite and (if the tests pass) switches DNS to make the candidate live.
 The immediate prior live container is retained online in case it is needed for fail back.
 This entire process happens with no manual interaction and encapsulates all the configuration (deploy script, Docker Compose configuration and site configuration) in the project Git repository.

 n.
 We set up continuous monitoring of application status and response time using open source [uptime](https://github.com/fzaninotto/uptime) software.
 This produces summary/historical reports and charts, and will send e-mail alerts if an issue is detected.